LoD Frozen Orb Wizard BiS Gear, Gems, and Paragon Points

 Halo of Karini.

-provides a massive damage increase during the Cold cycle of its rotation.
+simply provides a massive damage increase during the Cold cycle of its

-damage reduction bonus for the modest requirement of keeping your
+providing a massive damage reduction bonus for the modest requirement of

 Storm Armor active.